Delve deep into the culture and history of CDMX with this power-packed 5-day Mexico City itinerary.

 Visit the Ancient Ruins of Teotihuacan

 For your last day in Mexico City, take a day trip to the ancient pyramids located 30 miles (50 km) northeast of Mexico City.
 Visiting Teotihuacan is a rite of passage for any visitor to Mexico, as it’s the most impressive archaeological site in Mexico (in our opinion).
 It’s THE most popular of all the Mexico City day trips, for good reason.
-Read our complete guide to the Teotihuacan Pyramids.
+To make it all the more special, I recommend booking a Teotihuacan hot air balloon.

 The UNESCO World Heritage Site was settled as early as 400 B.C. and became the most powerful and influential city in the region by 400 A.D.
 The Aztecs found the city in the 1400s and named it Teotihuacan (meaning “the place where the gods were created”).
 It was the largest city anywhere in the Western Hemisphere at one point, and had thousands of residential compounds and scores of pyramid-temples.